Gastroschisis is a type of abdominal wall defect. It occurs when a child’s abdomen does not develop fully while in the womb.

 There is a very small chance that despite treatment the intestines may not work properly to absorb nutrients.
 This is called intestinal failure and requires long term TPN which can occasionally cause liver problems.

 Children who have had a gastroschisis repair may develop hernias in the years after the operation.
 This is because the abdomen has fewer muscles than usual.
-If you notice a bulge in your child’s abdomen, please talk to your doctor.
+If a bulge in the child’s abdomen is noticed, we recommend talking to the doctor.